Prelude to the Mascot Trilogy – Book Two

 “I don’t know, but I’m going to find out.”

 She followed him through the lobby and outside.
 Donte waved to the coach driver and he whipped the equines into action, pulling alongside them.
 Donte gave him instructions and they climbed into the coach.

 Rianne snuggled next to him.
 “What is Gerritt to you?”

 Donte put an arm around her and kissed her forehead.
 “Maybe nothing, but I will make that decision, not Papaw.
-This has to do with The Prophecy.
+This has to do with The Prophesy.
 If I must lead, I cannot permit people to undermine me; not even Papaw.”